 By the same token, we always find that our phones are running low on battery after a full day of Waze, TripAdvisor, photography and more.
-We love Anker’s compact, high-capacity external batteries and always make sure to bring at least one with us (note: most airlines now require battery packs to be in your carry-on luggage, not your checked bag).
+We love this compact external battery pack because it plugs directly into our phones – no cables necessary!
+We always make sure to bring at least one with us (note: most airlines now require battery packs to be in your carry-on luggage, not your checked bag).

 France SIM card